 - Reallocate: With a CrateDB cluster consisting of designated hot/cold nodes (e.g., with different disk types), moving partitions from hot nodes to cold nodes

 This post adds a third snapshot strategy.
 Based on CrateDB’s snapshot mechanism.
-It allows exporting partitions to repositories such as AWS S3, Azure Blob storage, and more.
+It allows exporting partitions to repositories such as AWS S3, Azure Blob storage, local file system, and more.
 Once exported, partitions can be dropped from hot storage.
 If needed for querying again, a restore is possible.

 If you do not have an Airflow setup available, please see our Astronomer introduction.
 You may also adapt the implementation to work with your automation tool of choice or run the queries manually.